Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Bounded cohomology of semi-simplicial sets

-\begin{rem} In order to demystify the condition~\eqref{pr:ss:ub}, we note that it is obviously satisfied when for instance there are finitely many group isomorphism classes among the stabilizers in $G$ of points in $X_p$.
-In the even more special case where there are only finitely many conjugacy classes in $G$ of such stabilizers, the above theorem admits a simpler proof which does not explicitly involve vanishing moduli.
-In any case, we shall also need to apply it to situations with infinitely many isomorphism classes of stabilizers. \end{rem}
+\begin{rem} In order to demystify the condition~\eqref{pr:ss:ub}, we note that it is obviously satisfied when for instance there are finitely many group isomorphism classes among the stabilisers in $G$ of points in $X_p$.
+In the even more special case where there are only finitely many conjugacy classes in $G$ of such stabilisers, the above theorem admits a simpler proof which does not explicitly involve vanishing moduli.
+In any case, we shall also need to apply it to situations with infinitely many isomorphism classes of stabilisers. \end{rem}

 The technical assumption~\eqref{pr:ss:ub} is made to ensure the uniform boundedness entering the following.

 \begin{lem} Under the assumptions of \Cref{thm:sss}, consider the $G$-representation on $\lin(X_p)$.
 Then $H^q_b(G,\lin(X_p))$ vanishes for all $q>0$ with $p+q<N$. \end{lem}